There’s a good reason recovery is referred to as a “we” program…

 Not just from a therapist, but also from a supportive, nonjudgmental community that knows all the issues you’re struggling with on a first-hand basis.

-Even people who describe themselves as “introverts” or “antisocial” find that they relate amazingly well with the other group members.
-Not only are we all facing similar challenges, we can also help motivate each other from week to week, as well as provide that invaluable perspective on each other’s issues.
+Not only are we all facing similar challenges, we can also help motivate each other from week to week, as well as provide critical perspective on each other’s issues.

-It’s generally easier to trust and open up to the “strangers” in group…
+It’s generally easier to trust and open up to your peers in group…

-Find healing through therapeutic group support and meaningful connection.
-Call me today at (574) 276-7306 to discuss if Group Therapy is right for you.
+Find healing through group therapy and supportive connections with others.
+Call me today at (574) 339-6313 to schedule a consultation to discuss if group therapy is right for you.